Register with the practice

 NW1, NW3, NW5, NW6, NW8, E1, E2, EC1, EC2, EC3, EC4, WC1, WC2.
 N1, N4, N5, N6, N7, N8, N10, N11, N13, N15, N16, N17, N19, N22, W1, W2, W8, W9, W10, W11, SE1, SW1, SW3, SW5, SW7.

-If you are a UCL student please complete the on-line registration form
+If you are a UCL student living at any of the above postcodes

 If you are a UCL/UCLH staff member and wish to register please contact the practice.

 Please notify the practice of any changes as soon as possible, it is vital that we have up to date phone, address and e-mail contact details.